-An expression containing references to functions f and g.
+An expression containing references to functions f and q.

-Returns (non_stochastic, stochastic): tuple of sympy expressions euler
+Returns (non_stochastic, stochastic): tuple of sympy expressions euler Forward Euler state updater euler object

 A pair of expressions representing the non-stochastic (containing function-independent terms and terms involving f) and the stochastic part of the expression (terms involving g and/or dW).